Skip advert

 Advertisement - Article continues below

 Fast charging at up to 130kW means a top-up from 15-80% can be achieved in half an hour.
 A full charge from a 7.4kW wallbox takes just over nine hours, which can be reduced to just over six hours using an 11kW three-phase power source.
-Depending on your electricity tariff, a full charge at home could cost less than £10.
+Unlike quite a few rivals, the Megane E-Tech also comes with support for 22kWh AC charging as standard.
+While this isn’t as quick as DC rapid charging, public AC chargers tend to be quite a bit cheaper, so it could suit some buyers who are parking for a while anyway.
+Depending on your electricity tariff, a full charge at home should cost less than £10.
 There’s no VED (road tax) to pay and company-car drivers will pay a minimal rate of Benefit-in-Kind tax.

 Advertisement - Article continues below